Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Abstract

 \section{Abstract}

-We demonstrate the use of bremsstrahlung radiation in energy dispersive x-ray fluorescence technique as a tool to perform elemental analysis of solid samples employed in inter-disciplinary science research.
-The bremsstrahlung radiation can be taken from a small, portable, transmission type x-ray generator.
-Theoretically generated bremsstrahlung spectra are found to be in good agreement with the experimentally observed spectra obtained with various operating anode voltages of the x-ray generator.
-A computer program is written by using few atomic parameters to obtain the elemental concentrations in the sample by a single run.
-In this case, knowledge of incoming x-ray flux, geometry of experimental arrangement are not required.
-To validate the technique, we have taken an Indian one-rupee coin of year 2000 as a sample, whose composition is well known, to expose to the bremsstrahlung radiation produced by the operating voltages 20, 25, and 30 kV.
-The relative concentrations of different elements are determined, which is in good agreement with the earlier results.
+{We have demonstrated the use of the bremsstrahlung radiation from a small, portable, transmission type x-ray generator that can be used in energy dispersive x-ray fluorescence technique as a tool to perform non-destructive elemental analysis of solid samples employed in inter-disciplinary science research.
+As our knowledge goes, till date, this is the first attempt to generate the bremsstrahlung spectrum theoretically from a portable transmission type x-ray generator and compared it with the actual observation.
+Theoretically generated bremsstrahlung spectra are also found to be in good agreement with the experimentally observed spectra obtained with various operating anode voltages of the x-ray generator.
+A computer program has been developed utilizing a few atomic parameters to obtain the elemental concentrations in the sample by a single run using the whole bremsstrahlung.
+The knowledge of incoming x-ray flux, geometry of experimental arrangements are not required in this technique.
+To validate the technique, we have taken two samples: an Indian one rupee coin of the year 2000 and a NIST made brass sample, whose compositions are well known.
+We have used these samples to expose to the bremsstrahlung radiation, produced by the operating anode voltages 20, 25, and 30 KV.
+The relative concentrations of different elements are determined, which is in good agreement with the earlier results.}

-\section{Introduction:}
+\section{Introduction}